AFI Fest 2017 Wrap: Team MovieMaker's Favorites From Another Characteristically Strong Showing - MovieMaker Magazine

 Due to its placement in late Fall and the strength of its programming team, AFI Fest has always felt like a who’s-who of the past festival season, culling the greatest hits from Cannes, Berlin, TIFF, etc. This year the fest seems to take a step further in that regard with strong efforts from auteur favorites (Michael Haneke’s Happy End), genre explorations, and American premieres (Aaron Sorkin’s Molly’s Game).

-Always making a point to champion women filmmaker voices, this year set the bar even higher, with opening night belonging to Dee Rees’ Mudbound, along with new films from French masters Claire Denis and Agnès Varda later in the week.
-If new films aren’t your thing, there was also a comprehensive retrospective of Robert Altman’s work—with many of the 12 films projected on film—culminating in a closing night screening of his magnum opus Nashville, with Lily Tomlin and Ronee Blakely on hand for a Q and A. There was something for everyone at this year’s fest.
+Always making a point to champion women filmmaker voices, opening night belonged to Dee Rees’ Mudbound, and new efforts from French masters Claire Denis and Agnès Varda came later in the week.
+If new films aren’t your thing, there was also a comprehensive retrospective of Robert Altman’s work—with many of the 12 selections projected on film—culminating in a closing night screening of his magnum opus Nashville, with Lily Tomlin and Ronee Blakely on hand for a Q and A. There was something for everyone at this year’s fest.
 Here are a few of our favorites.

 Film Stars Don’t Die in Liverpool (dir.
 Paul McGuigan)